Emergency services chief on Maui resigns. He faced criticism for not activating sirens during fire

 The cause of the wildfires is under investigation.
 But Hawaii is increasingly at risk from disasters, with wildfire rising fastest, according to an AP analysis of FEMA records.

-The search for the missing moved beyond Lahaina to other communities that were destroyed.
-Searchers had covered about 45% of the burned territory as of Thursday, the governor said.

-Corrine Hussey Nobriga, whose home was spared, said it was hard to lay blame for a tragedy that took everyone by surprise, even if some of her neighbors raised questions about the absence of sirens and inadequate evacuation routes.
-The fire moved quickly through her neighborhood, not far from where crews were sifting through ash and debris looking for human remains.

 Kelleher reported from Honolulu and Weber from Los Angeles.
-Associated Press journalists Michael Casey in Concord, New Hampshire; Jennifer McDermott in Providence, Rhode Island; Seth Borenstein in Washington, D.C.; and Heather Hollingsworth in Kansas City, Missouri, contributed to this report.
+Contributing to this report were Associated Press journalists Michael Casey in Concord, New Hampshire; Jennifer McDermott in Providence, Rhode Island; Seth Borenstein in Washington, D.C.; and Heather Hollingsworth in Kansas City, Missouri.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.